modusemerson/focus-test/README.md

 ## Usage
    1. Clone this Repo to your local
-   2. load postman colleciton from your postman app
+   2. load postman collection and the environment file in your postman app
-   3. navigate to
-   4.
-   5.
+      path: /focus-test/tree/main/postmantests
+   3. Once collecitons and env files are loaded you can run each request one by one
+   4. You can also run the whole colleciton using the postman test runner by doing right click on collection the Run colleciton
+   5. Check this video for reference <https://loom.com/share/770882db7cac487490937ab018d59567>